rcbarke/ml4g/README.md

   - Edges = UE pairs that are co-scheduled on ≥1 TTI (contention edges).
   - Node features = PRB usage / starvation / activity statistics per UE.
   - Graph label = attack vs non-attack at the window level.
-- A **GraphSAGE-style GNN** with global pooling + MLP head to classify windows.
+- A **GNN** with global pooling + MLP head to classify windows.

-This gives an **offline, slot-time-aware view of PF fairness** that can later be re-run on more accurate PF logs from NVIDIA's AI RAN stack.
+This gives an **offline, slot-time-aware view of PF fairness** that can later be re-run on more accurate PF logs from NVIDIA's AI-RAN stack.

 ---